onikhalid/archi-ng/README.md

 # Archi NG Platform

 Welcome to the Archi NG Platform repository!
-This repository contains the source code and documentation for our web platform dedicated to architecture and design enthusiasts.
+This repository contains the source code and documentation for our web platform dedicated to architects, architecture, and design enthusiasts.

 ## Table of Contents
 - [Introduction](#introduction)